Schedule Your Consultation

 “Mom, cover up!
 No one wants to see your fat leg!”

 Despite all of my self-discipline, will power and attempts to “muscle through” I wasn’t getting anywhere.
-I wasn’t at peace with my body.
-I rejected the possibility of a new normal.
 I wasn’t being honest with myself.
 I didn’t recognize myself.
 And what kind of example was I setting for my kids?

-I thought I would look weak if I shared my truths.
+I thought I would look weak if I opened up and got vulnerable.
 I was afraid to be seen and heard.

 This is hard.